-CAUTION: U.S. federal law restricts this device to sale by or on the order of a physician (or a properly licensed practitioner).
+CAUTION: U.S. federal law restricts this device to sale by or on th a physician (or a properly licensed practitioner).
 CAUTION: All contents of the inner pouch (including the introduction system and endovascular graft) are supplied sterile, for single use only.
 1 DEVICE DESCRIPTION